-18.10 WATER LINES
+18.10 ENGINE LINES

-Water lines passing through the driver/passenger compartment shall be shielded or be of metal braided hose.
+All engine lines passing through the driver/passenger compartment, for fuel, oil, or coolant, must be shielded or be of metal braided hose.

 19 CATCH TANKS AND BREATHERS

 - 19.1.1 All engine crankcase breathers, whether directly or indirectly ventilating the crankcase, and all transmission/transaxle breathers shall be equipped with oil catch tanks. - 19.1.2 Minimum catch tank capacity shall be one litre each for the engine and transmission/transaxle. - 19.1.3 If a single catch tank is used for both the engine and the transmission/ transaxle; the minimum capacity shall be two litres. - 19.1.4 Oil catch tanks shall not be mounted in the Driver/ passenger compartment.
 Dry sump system oil holding tanks may be mounted in the Driver/passenger compartment.
 A metal bulkhead shall prevent exposure of the driver to oil spillage. - 19.1.5 Crankcase vacuum breathers that pass through the oil catch tank(s) to exhaust systems or vacuum devices that connect directly to exhaust systems are prohibited.